jasmine8711/E-DEO/README.md

 # E-DEO
  It is a website that I completely recreating the layout and design of a language company.I refreshed their old design and made it minimalist, focusing on the brand and what they were trying to say to customers.
+I reinforce the brand's message and make the wetsite user-friendly and cool.

  The oranginal website is here : [E-DEO](http://www.e-deo.be/).
  Here is brand new [website]( https://jasmine8711.github.io/E-DEO/).